octo-technology/OpenTezos/docs/dapp/front.md

 Almost all the values are fetched with `contract.storage()`, except the `sold_tickets`  big map.

 ## Big map handling
-Big maps cannot be directly handled with taquito.
+_Taquito_ does not directly retrieve big maps.
 This comes as no surprise.
 Indeed big maps are meant to store a huge amount of data: retrieving the whole big map can take a long time.
-That's why the wallet returns a `BigMapAbstraction`.
-This object will be used to retrieved specific values of the big map.
+That is why the wallet returns a `BigMapAbstraction`.
+This object will be used to retrieve specific values of the big map.

 In our case, we want to display the tickets and their owner: we need to retrieve all the values.
-For that, we need to know the keys, which mean we need to know the sold ticket ids.
+So, we need to know the keys, which means that we need to get the sold ticket ids.
 When this article was written, [big map keys discovery](https://github.com/ecadlabs/taquito/projects/2#card-34204687) was not yet implemented.

 Usually, there are two ways of getting big map keys:
 - making an api call on an [indexer api](/explorer/tzstats-smart-contract/#api-calls).
-An indexer monitors a tezos network and extract and transform data so they can be easily fetched.
-Those indexers retrieve the contract big maps, which can be read on an API endpoint.
+An indexer monitors a tezos network and extract and transform data so it can be easily fetched.
+Those indexers retrieve the contract big maps, which can be called on an API endpoint.
 First, you need to retrieve the big map number.
 You can find this number in the `BigMapAbstraction` or from an explorer.
 Once you have this number, you can fetch its keys (and values) with an API key (we use [tzstats](https://tzstats.com/))

 ``` shell
 $ GET https://api.edo.tzstats.com/explorer/bigmap/108024/keys
 [{"key":"0","key_hash":"exprtZBwZUeYYYfUs9B9Rg2ywHezVHnCCnmF9WsDQVrs582dSK63dC","key_binary":"0"},{"key":"1","key_hash":"expru2dKqDfZG8hu4wNGkiyunvq2hdSKuVYtcKta7BWP6Q18oNxKjS","key_binary":"1"},{"key":"2","key_hash":"expruDuAZnFKqmLoisJqUGqrNzXTvw7PJM2rYk97JErM5FHCerQqgn","key_binary":"2"}]
 ```

-- refactoring the smart contract: the big map keys can be kept into a `set`.
+- refactoring the smart contract: a `set` can be added in the storage and hold all the big map keys.

-In our raffle smart contracts, we don't need this.
-There is a one-to-one correspondence between the tickets and the players: if there are five players, it means that exactly five sold tickets.
-Since all tickets are numbered in the ascending order, we can infer that the big map keys range from zero to four.
+In our raffle smart contract, we don't need this.
+There is a one-to-one correspondence between the tickets and the players: if there are five players, it means that exactly five tickets have been sold.
+Since all tickets are numbered in an ascending order, we can infer that the big map keys range from zero to four.

-So, we will create an array of number, which range from `0` to `players.length`.
+So, we will create an array of number, which ranges from `0` to `players.length`.
-Now that we have our keys, we will retrieve the mapped values.
+Once that we have our keys, we will retrieve the mapped values.

 A `BigMapAbstraction` exposes two asynchronous methods:
 - `get`: takes a big map key as input.
-Fetches one value
+It fetches one value.
-- `getMultipleValues`: takes a list of big map key as input.
-Fetches several values at the same time
+- `getMultipleValues`: takes a list of big map keys as input.
+It fetches several values at the same time.

-The correct way to retrieve several values is to use `getMultipleValues` when we need to get several values.
-Putting `get` into a `for` loop to retrieve n values will make n calls: it is not effective when the big map grows.
+The correct way to retrieve several values is to use the `getMultipleValues` method.
+Putting `get` into a `for` loop to retrieve `n` values will make `n` calls: it is not effective when the big map grows.

 Our `loadStorage` callback now looks like:
 ``` typescript jsx